 I am Laura Martin, 33 year old wife, mom to two lovely little boys, Luke (6.5) and Lochlan (4).
-I am a teacher, stay-at-home mom, entrepreneur, Silver with Young Living.
+I am a teacher, stay-at-home mom, entrepreneur, and wellness advocate.
 Before we get started let’s watch this quick video:

 Let me be your friend.
 I want to change the world one house at a time.
 I am excited to talk to you today about what you’ve seen in that video.
 But first, if I may, let me tell you a little story ….